 In previous newsletters, we’ve discussed how to win clients via referral generation and agency reputation.
 In a nutshell, potential clients choose your agency based mainly on what others think and say about your services.
 If you don’t have happy clients, chances are they won’t say good things about your business to others.
 If you haven’t found ways to provide helpful resources to referral partners, chances are they might not mention your agency at all to their clients.
 Finally, if your clients and referral partners are happy, you still need to ask for their testimonials and referrals.
 Most people just need the prompt of being asked to provide a few good words or pass your information on to others.
 Ask and you shall receive!

 Beyond happy clients, you also need to market your agency in ways that set your services apart from the crowd of other providers.
 The same Home Care Pulse study noted above found that “caregiver quality” is cited as the number one way agencies set themselves apart for the last two years.
 Why do most agencies cite quality as their main differentiator?
 Because clients and families pay close attention to who is providing care and how.
 They want to know that your caregivers have been properly screened, vetted, and trained.
 Quality is a given that all agencies should be able to demonstrate.
-However, quality should not be your only differentiator in your marketing efforts.
+However, quality should not be your only differentiator in your home care digital marketing efforts.

 Beyond Quality: Ways to Differentiate & Attract Adult Children